openshift/cluster-logging-operator/README.md

 To experiment or contribute to the development of cluster logging, see [HACKING.md](./docs/HACKING.md)

+To debug the cluster logging stack, see [README.md](./must-gather/README.md)

 To find currently known Cluster Logging Operator issues with work-arounds, see the [Troubleshooting](./docs/troubleshooting.md) guide.

 [Elasticsearch Operator]: https://github.com/openshift/elasticsearch-operator